The Yardbirds: The New Yardbirds/Led Zeppelin (1968)

 While Page's new roster still played a few songs from the Yardbirds' canonusually "Train Kept a-Rollin, "Dazed and Confused" or "For Your Love" and snatches of Beck's "Shapes of Things" soloa name (and identity) change was in order in October 1968.
-They appeared on contracts, promotional material, ticket stubs and other collateral as "The Yardbirds" or "The New Yardbirds" for three shows in October 1968, with the Marquee Club date reported as the Yardbirds' "farewell London appearance" and the Liverpool University show 19 October announced as the Yardbirds' "last ever appearance".
+They appeared on contracts, promotional material, ticket stubs and other collateral as "The Yardbirds" or "The New Yardbirds" for three shows in October 1968, with the Marquee Club date reported as the Yardbirds' "farewell London appearance" and the Liverpool University show 19 October advertised as the Yardbirds' "last ever appearance".
 This may have been motivated, at least in part, by a cease-and-desist order from Dreja, who claimed that he maintained legal rights to "The Yardbirds" name, although most sources indicate that Page and Grant fully intended to change the name after they returned from Scandinavia with or without the nudge from Dreja.
-From 19 October 1968 onwards, they were Led Zeppelin, the name taken from the Who bandmembers Moon and Entwistle's "lead balloon" discussion of the "supergroup" that had played on the "Beck's Bolero" sessions in May 1966.
+From 19 October 1968 onwards, they were Led Zeppelin, the name taken from the Who band members Moon and Entwistle's "lead balloon" discussion of the "supergroup" that had played on the "Beck's Bolero" sessions in May 1966.
 The spelling of "lead" was changed to avoid confusion over the pronunciation.
 This effectively marked the end of the Yardbirds for the next 24 years.